celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/odis.md

 ### Requerying identifiers

-When querying phone number identifiers it is recommended that you either provide a deterministic custom blindingFactor parameter or authenticate with the user's DEK.
-Doing so will allow users to requery identifiers they have queried before without using quota in cases where locally stored identifiers are lost by the client.
-When no blindingFactor is provided, the user's DEK is used as a deterministic blindingFactor by default.
-If the user's DEK is also not provided, a random blindingFactor is used.
-Reqeurying identifiers with a new blindingFactor will consume quota.
+When querying phone number identifiers it is recommended that you either provide a deterministic custom `blindingFactor` parameter or authenticate with the user's DEK.
+Doing so will allow users to requery identifiers they have queried before without using quota.
+This is useful if the user loses their phone or other record of queried identifiers.
+When no `blindingFactor` is provided, the user's DEK is used as a deterministic `blindingFactor` by default.
+If the user's DEK is also not provided, a random `blindingFactor` is used.
+Reqeurying identifiers with a new `blindingFactor` will consume quota.
 Note that this may not yet be reflected in the example above.

 ## Matchmaking